Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 * Botting normally and mounting a disk image file in a drive.
 See [3.8.
 Mounting files](#38-mounting-files).

 * Booting in disk emulation mode, so the system boots in MSX-DOS 1 mode and uses a set disk image files (one at a time) as the boot device.
 See [3.9.
 Disk emulation mode](#39-disk-emulation-mode).

+### 2.14.
+The KILLDSKIO environment variable

+Since version 2.1.1 Nextor provides a mechanism to disable the BASIC commands `DSKI$` and `DSKO$`, which gives 512 extra bytes of free memory for the BASIC environment.
+This is achieved by creating an environment variable named `KILLDSKIO` with a value of `ON` (case-insensitive).

+Note that when `DSKI$` and `DSKO$` are disabled in this way the `DIRBUF` variable (&HF351), which holds the address of the 512 byte buffer where these commands read and write sectors, will have the same value as `SECBUF` (&HF34D), which is a generic sector buffer used internally by Nextor; and the same goes for `PATHNAM` (&HF33B), a buffer used by BASIC to parse pathnames for commands like `FILES`.
+This shouldn't be a problem in most cases, but for robustness it's recommended to use this feature only when that extra memory is abolutely necessary.

 ## 3. Using Nextor